openhab/org.openhab.binding.zwave/doc/linear/gctbz48_0_0.md

 ### Parameter 11: H Delta Stage 1 ON

 H Delta Stage 1 ON
-Sets the delta from setpoint that stage 1 heating starts Values in the range 1 to 6 may be set.
+<p&gtSets the delta from setpoint that stage 1 heating starts</p&gt
+Values in the range 1 to 6 may be set.

 The manufacturer defined default value is ```1```.